 At some point if the advancing stocks are outpacing losers by a large margin, the amount of air just runs out at extreme levels, and someone is left without a parachute.

 The McClellan is like the TRIN, except it does not include volume and is not based on ticks but comparing stocks against one another.
-The challenge you will have with the McClellan is that the small and mi-cap stocks can start to pull the indicator higher or lower, but without the volume accompanied with the heavy hitters.
+The challenge you will have with the McClellan is that the small and mi-cap stocks can start to pull this market breadth indicator higher or lower, but without the volume accompanied with the heavy hitters.

 So, readings can reach extreme levels and go unchecked at times until the market normalizes.